facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 For example, let's say you have a choice between two investment options.
 Option A is tax-free but offers a lower rate of return, while Option B is taxable but has the potential for much higher growth.

-If you're solely focused on minimizing taxes, you might be tempted to choose Option A. But if you run the numbers, you may find that Option B actually leaves you with more money in your pocket after taxes, thanks to its superior returns.
+If you're solely focused on minimizing taxes, you might be tempted to automatically choose Option A. But if you run the numbers, you may find that Option B actually leaves you with more money in your pocket after taxes, thanks to its superior returns.

 This is just one example of how a myopic focus on tax minimization can lead you astray.
 The key is to shift your mindset from tax avoidance to tax optimization - from a short-term, reactive approach to a long-term, proactive one.